Skip to main content

 The City of Adelaide has achieved Stretch RAP status by demonstrating robust and meaningful engagement with both internal and external Aboriginal and Torres Strait Islander stakeholders.
 This achievement reflects our proactive commitment to advancing reconciliation within our organisation and beyond.

-The draft Stretch RAP has been developed through a rigorous consultation process with the City of Adelaide’s employees and members of the City of Adelaide Reconciliation Committee and Kaurna Yerta Aboriginal Corporation (KYAC).
+The draft Stretch RAP was developed through a rigorous consultation process with the City of Adelaide’s employees and members of the City of Adelaide Reconciliation Committee and Kaurna Yerta Aboriginal Corporation (KYAC).

 We asked for feedback on the draft RAP's goals and priorities from the community, stakeholders, and businesses; from Aboriginal and Torres Strait Islander people and organisations as well as the broader community.